Sorachriss/Chris-s-Portfolio/README.md

 ### What was our Objective: How can hotels predict a Tripadvisor review, and what amenities should hotels prioritize in order to ensure the highest review?
-### Answer: Hotels with 5 amenties with a prioritize on free internet, Spa, and Casino were condsider to be given higher reviews on Tripadvisor.
-In order to predict higher and more reviews these are the specifics amenities that are needed such Hotels like Wynn, The Venetian, and Encore scoring the highest.
+### Answer: Hotels offering five key amenities—prioritizing free internet, a spa, and a casino—tended to receive higher reviews on TripAdvisor.
+To predict higher review counts and ratings, these specific amenities were identified as essential, with hotels like Wynn, The Venetian, and Encore scoring the highest.
 ![image](https://github.com/user-attachments/assets/73bd5aad-6434-4ce6-9d2d-594e216c7f6b)